Women in nursing: 20th century

 This period brought about the start of change in the uniforms by adding white bibs and pockets to the dresses.
 In addition, large hats were worn that resembled a nun's hat and veil.
 These types of uniforms stayed in practice up until the First World War, when it was decided that the uniforms needed to be revamped to make them more practical and improve nurses' efficiency.
 For instance, the sleeves on the uniforms were changed so that they rolled up, the bulky aprons were removed, and the shirts shortened.
 All these things helped with convenience and allowed nurses to function better, and were often coupled with shoulder-covering capes, which were usually navy or dark blue in colour on the outside with red lining on the inside.

 By the 1950s, paper hats and simple folded hats replaced the large, elaborate crown-like caps that were worn by nurses during the First World War.
 The simple paper hats were more comfortable.
 The policy to use hats to denote seniority level was abolished, since the morale of nurses was affected by the discrimination.
 Dresses also evolved, since no one has the time to launder elaborately tailored clothing anymore.
 Dresses became less form fitting and were easy to wash, iron and wear."

 By the 1970s with the appearance of males in the field wearing scrubs, the female uniforms once again changed, they "became less gendered".
 The hat was lost and uniforms become less formal.
 In addition, they started to resemble normal clothing.
 By the 1980s, the cap and the cloth apron were gone.
 To replace the cloth apron, nurses started to wear disposable ones.

 Today

 Nurses today continue to wear scrubs with many different colors and patterns available.
 The scrubs usually consist of drawn string pants and a V-neck top.
 The formal uniform (i.e. color and patterns allowed) though varies by policy.
 In some facilities it is required that the different types of employees all wear different color scrubs so that their specific job title can be determined by their scrub color.
 For example, "nurses in one color, techs in another, etc." Additionally "some hospitals are even going back to requiring that nurses wear white, though they haven't yet returned to skirts, hats, and stockings."

-The clothing nurses wear today is not the only thing recognizable.
-The dedication and hard work go into the field is recognized.
-Due to recent world wide events, such as the COVID 19 pandemic and the retirement of older generation nurses, has encouraged an increase in young nurses to step foot into the field.